A balancing act

 Swami Purohit, in his commentary on the Yoga sutra (ISDN 0571103200), wrote: "I met many who practiced Hatha yoga as a stepping stone to Raja yoga, but the few who were mere Hatha yogis had great powers, strong healthy bodies and immense vanity. (...)
 They were generally amenable to praise, and some more worldly than average worldly men.
 This was the chief reason why I lost faith in Hatha yoga."

-Time and time again over the past 25 years, I have met great hatha yoga practitioners who, without these preliminary ethical practices fell victim to pride, greed or lust.
-Their mind often lacked stability that meditative practices bring, and their lives reflected this.
+And indeed, time and time again over the past 25 years, I have met great hatha yoga practitioners who, without the preliminary ethical practices of yama and niyama fell victim to pride, greed or lust.
+Their mind lacked stability, and their lives often reflected this.

-Buddhist teachers fared better in that department.
+Buddhist teachers seem to fare much better in that department.
 Their rigorous training in ethical and meditative practices apparently produced a far more stable mind.
-Although some of them sometimes fall victim to greed and delusion as well, their training in mindfulness, or simply peer pressure, meant this was less obvious and less frequent.
+Although some of them sometimes fall victim to greed and delusion as well, their training in mindfulness, or simply peer pressure, meant this is less obvious and less frequent.

 But, I also frequently met on meditation retreats long term Buddhist practitioners who didn't seem to make much progress.
 Their sitting posture was poor, and they didn't seem to have much awareness of it.
 They had been struggling with the same hindrances for years, and while they had often developed a high degree of tolerance for discomfort and could sit them out, progress was slow at best.
 They clearly would have benefited from some hatha yoga practices.